leoraclet/super-memo/README.md

     [**dev-templates**](https://github.com/the-nix-way/dev-templates))
   - `.envrc` - Used by **direnv** to load **Flakes**
   - `flake.lock` - Used by **Flakes** to version packages
+  - `CMakeLists.txt` -  CMake configuration to build the project

 ## 📚 Libraries